ImagineSocialGit/engage-core/docs/module-boundaries.md

 Campaigns are enrolled, multi-step journeys with lifecycle/progression.

-Broadcasts are one-time or batch sends to an audience.
+Broadcasts are one-time or batch sends to recipients.

 Broadcasts may store ad hoc payload/copy because broadcasts are not reusable Campaign journeys.